johnrobertlawson/academic-kickstart/content/authors/admin/_index.md

   icon_pack: fab
   link: https://github.com/johnrobertlawson

-Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV from the About widget.
-To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+#To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
+#- icon: cv
-   icon_pack: ai
+#   icon_pack: ai
-   link: files/cv.pdf
+#   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""